-4.3 Registration fees MUST be paid before the start of the Competition, by January 22nd 2020.
+4.3 Registration fees MUST be paid before the start of the Competition.
 Failure to pay by the set date will result in your team not being able to participate in the competition, and your spot will be filled by another team.

-4.6 The committee has knowledge of all players and teams from last year.
+4.6 The committee has knowledge of all players and teams from previous years.
 Players, who wish to represent a Jamaat other than the Jamaat that they represented last year, must get the approval of both imams, from the jamaat they are leaving as well as the jamaat they wish to play for, and must then bring it to the attention of the TML Cricket Committee.

-4.7 A maximum of two (2) Players will be allowed to transfer into any Jamaat, with a transfer fee of $200 per player to be paid to the committee.
+4.7 A maximum of two (2) Players will be allowed to transfer into any Jamaat, with a transfer fee of $200.00 per player to be paid to the Committee.
 If this player is one (1) of the three (3) additional players, the transfer fee, together with the fee for adding the player, must be paid.